 Influenza, commonly known as the flu, is a contagious sickness that affects the respiratory system—the nose, throat, and lungs—caused by influenza viruses.
 You can get the flu any time of year, but it’s most common during peak flu season: between December and March.

-On average, 8% of the United States population gets the virus during flu season, between 140,000 and 960,000 people are hospitalized for complications from the flu, and between 12,000 to 79,000 die from the flu each year according to estimates from the Centers for Disease Control and Prevention (CDC).
+On average, 8% of the United States population gets the flu virus during flu season, between 140,000 and 960,000 people are hospitalized for complications from the flu, and anywhere from 12,000 to 79,000 die from the flu each year according to estimates from the Centers for Disease Control and Prevention (CDC).

 The good news?
-You can avoid illness by getting a flu vaccine, or “flu shot” every year.
-And this year, with COVID-19 spreading at the same time, it’s more important than ever to get the flu shot to protect your immune system.
+You can avoid illness by getting an influenza vaccine, or “flu shot,” every year.
+And this year, with COVID-19 continuing to spread at the same time, it’s more important than ever to get the flu shot to protect your immune system.
 It’s the most effective way to prevent the flu, according to the CDC.
 And with these tips, the flu shot doesn’t have to break the bank.
 There are many ways to get discounted or free flu shots in your community.